bbauska/UofM-AdvStyling/readme.md

 But there are reasons why you might not want to use Bootstrap.

--   One of the biggest complaints is that Bootstrap doesn\'t always follow best practices.
+-   One of the biggest complaints is that Bootstrap doesn&apos;t always follow best practices.
 For the longest time, people have really stressed that we want to separate content from layout in our webpages.
 And when you use Bootstrap, those lines become a little bit blurred.
-And it\'s often very easy to see that we\'re combining them.
+And it&apos;s often very easy to see that we&apos;re combining them.

 -   Another reason that you may want to avoid using Bootstrap is that it can be very what we call resource-heavy.
 As I mentioned, it has the ability to do carousels, and accordions, and drop-down menus, and other things with JavaScript.
-And it has so many different entities built into it, that often times you\'re going to be using more than you really need if you have a simple page.
+And it has so many different entities built into it, that often times you&apos;re going to be using more than you really need if you have a simple page.

 -   Finally, that look is somewhat generic.
-And while I put that as a plus point one slide earlier when I said it gives people confidence that you have a real page, if you\'re making your site because you\'re artistic or creative.
+And while I put that as a plus point one slide earlier when I said it gives people confidence that you have a real page, if you&apos;re making your site because you&apos;re artistic or creative.
 Or you want to show that you are really an innovative thinker.
 Then you might not want to use Bootstrap.
 You might really want to head off on your own.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->